52.5 F

 WVS members and family members gather to discuss local support systems, Southfield, MI

-Jennifer Scott, U.S. Army Veteran and WVS member, tells us that engaging in recreational therapy with other military women was important to her right from the start.
+Jennifer Scott, U.S. Army Veteran and WVS member, tells us that engaging in physical wellness activities with other military women was important to her right from the start.

 “Listen,” she says, “I don’t want to sit around and talk, and I’m pretty sure that most vets feel that way.
 Let’s get together and do something- and walk away feeling happy.”

-Jennifer says that’s exactly how she feels whenever she leaves a WVS meeting or event.
+Jennifer says that’s exactly how she feels whenever she leaves a WVS group gathering or event.

 military women at LPGA event